Build a Better Buffer

 Protect water quality and property value with a good buffer

 Are you concerned about algae blooms or erosion on your shorefront property?
-Whether you live next to a stream, lake, pond, estuary, or ocean, your landscaping choices can make a big difference on water quality and the resilience of your shoreline.
+Whether you live next to a stream, lake, pond, estuary, or ocean, your landscaping choices can make a big difference for water quality and the resilience of your shoreline.

 One of the most important things every property owner can do is to have a great buffer between home and lawn and any water.
 Join Director of Education and Citizen Science Sarah Gladu to learn how.